zichenpx/capstone/README.md

 pip install -r requirements.txt
 ```

 This will install all of the required packages this project selected within the `requirements.txt` file.
 Furthermore, it is better to use pip3 for python3 because on some systems pip is mapped with python2.
-However, pip is working for me, I am not going to hide it and providing another way.
+However, pip is working for me, I am not going to hide it and providing it as another way for you.
 Maybe pip3 did not work with you, yet pip did!

 ##### Key Dependencies